kayceesrk/kayceesrk.github.io/index.md

 <img src="assets/profile.jpeg" alt="ProfileImage" style="width: 180px; float:
 right; padding-right: 0.5rem; padding-left: 0.5rem; padding-top: 0.4rem;"/> I am
-the Chief Technology Officer of [Tarides](https://tarides.com/) and an Adjunct Professor in the [Computer Science and Engineering department](http://cse.iitm.ac.in/) at [Indian Institute of Technology, Madras](https://www.iitm.ac.in/).
+an Assistant Professor in the [Computer Science and Engineering department](http://cse.iitm.ac.in/) at [Indian Institute of Technology, Madras](https://www.iitm.ac.in/) and the Chief Technology Officer of [Tarides](https://tarides.com/).
 I am interested in building robust, secure and scalable systems using programming language technology.

 I led the development of [Multicore